 A voluntary approach to metering was pursued in the United Kingdom where households were free to choose to have a meter installed at no cost12.
-Those customers also had the option to revert to a flat rate after one year if dissatisfied with cost savings.
+(Even with voluntary metering 50% of the households in England had a water meter fitted as of March 201713.)
+Customers also had the option to revert to a flat rate after one year if dissatisfied with cost savings.
 Under this programme, households had recorded lower consumption levels after metering.
-Voluntary programmes can support water conservation; however, low uptake can result in higher installation costs due to the purchase of lower quantities of materials and the inability to postpone costly water abstraction projects are major drawbacks.
+Voluntary programmes can support water conservation; however, low uptake can result in higher installation costs due to the purchase of lower quantities of materials.
+The inability to postpone costly water abstraction projects due to low uptake is also a drawback.